puppeteer/puppeteer/docs/api.md

 - `selector` <[string]> Selector to query page for
 - returns: <[Promise]<[ElementHandle]>> Promise which resolves to ElementHandle pointing to the page element.

 The method queries page for the selector.
-If there's no such element on the page, the method will resolve to `null`.
+If there's no such element within the page, the method will resolve to `null`.

 #### frame.addScriptTag(url)